Bedok double murder: Double murder

-On the afternoon of 21 June 2017, at about 3.39pm, an elderly couple was discovered dead by their nephew in their 6th-floor HDB flat at Bedok Reservoir Road.
+On the afternoon of 21 June 2017, at about 3.39pm, an elderly couple were discovered dead by their nephew in their 6th-floor HDB flat at Bedok Reservoir Road.

 The victims were identified as 79-year-old Chia Ngim Fong and his 78-year-old wife Chin Sek Fah, who both stayed together with one of their two sons at the flat.
-It was learned that the son, who went to work at 9am on that same day, was unable to contact his parents and hence, the couple's nephew went to check on them both, which led to the gruesome discovery.
-Both Chin and Chia were found with their limbs tied, although Chia had bloodstains and visible injuries on his body while Chin did not, and several items were also missing from their house.
-Chia and Chin were survived by their three daughters and two sons at the time they died.
-A 28-year-old undergraduate told the police that he heard shouts coming from somewhere nearby where the Chias lived, at around 3pm.
+The son, who went to work at 9am on that same day, was unable to contact his parents; their nephew discovered both of them dead after proceeding to check on them.
+The couple were found with their limbs tied, with only Chia having bloodstains and visible injuries on his body, and several items were missing from their house.
+They had three daughters and two sons at death.
+A 28-year-old undergraduate told the police that, at around 3 p.m., he heard shouts coming from near where the Chias lived.
 Chia was reportedly described to have mobility problems and suffered a small stroke.

-According to neighbours, the couple were known to be friendly and loving.
-A 68-year-old retiree, who also lives on the same floor as the Chias, said she often saw the couple going out together and they had lived in the flat for more than 30 years, and she found Chin to be "very happy-go-lucky and chatty" while Chia was slightly more quiet.
-A 63-year-old retiree named Said Nasir, who lived two floors below the Chias, expressed his shock over the double murder and said he often saw the couple and greeted each other as they went to send meals for their children, one of whom owned a foreign maid agency, which operated for the last 12 years and located in Bukit Timah.
-Many other residents of the neighbourhood were similarly shocked to hear that the couple were brutally murdered, given that the neighbourhood was very peaceful, and a 70-year-old minimart proprietor described Chin, who often came to his store to buy groceries like eggs and biscuits, as a kind and friendly woman who often give money to the cleaner who works in the estate to buy lunch.
+Neighbours said that the couple were known to be friendly and loving.
+A 68-year-old retiree, who lived on the same floor as the Chias, said that she often saw the couple going out together, that they had lived in the flat for more than 30 years, and that she found Chin to be "very happy-go-lucky and chatty", while Chia was slightly more quiet.
+A 63-year-old retiree named Said Nasir, who lived two floors below the Chias, expressed his shock over the double murder; he said that he often saw the couple and greeted each other as they went to send meals for their children, one of whom owned a foreign maid agency in Bukit Timah.
 Before their retirement, the couple owned a department store from 1977 to 1990, and also ran three shops selling shoes, beauty products and other items till 2000.

 Known as the Bedok double murder, the murders of Chia Ngim Fong and Chin Sek Fah were considered as one of Singapore's most shocking crimes (also including the murder of Spencer Tuppani and Woodlands double murders) to happen during the year 2017.